 What is water curing?
-Water curing is the act of placing a dry ingredient (tea, coffee, weed, etc) into water until the water takes on the flavor of the ingredient.
-(THC doesn’t dissolve into water, this won’t reduce the potency of the ABV)
+Water curing is the act of placing a dry ingredient (tea, coffee, weed, etc) into the water until the water takes on the flavor of the ingredient.
+(THC doesn’t dissolve in water, this won’t reduce the potency of the ABV)

 What you will need: